edsandorf/spdesign/README.md

 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/spdesignR)](http://www.r-pkg.org/pkg/spdesignR)
 <!-- badges: end -->

-# spdesignR: Designing Stated Preference Experiments in R
+# spdesignR: Designing Stated Preference Experiments

 Contemporary software commonly used to design stated preference experiments are expensive and the code is closed source. spdesignR is a free software package with an easy to use interface to make flexible stated preference experimental designs using state-of-the-art methods.

+# Installing spdesignR
+The package is currently in development and can only be installed from Github

+`devtools::install_github("edsandorf/spdesignR")`

 # How to contribute?
 1. Go to Github and create an account if you don't have one.